ccarrollATjhuecon/Teaching/Logistics/Office-Hours-Rules.md

 1. In you want to negotiate with another student about times:
    * Please communicate directly with the other student
    * Then make the changes on the calendar
+1. After you have signed up for your slot(s), send me a Google Calendar invitation to ccarroll@llorracc.org to make sure I know about the appointment and it's on my personal calendar

 If the posted hours are filled and you need to speak to me, email me to arrange an alternative time.
 (The likeliest availability will be after the end of the departmental seminar, so in your email you should ask me first whether I will be available for extended hours at that time).